 \subsection{Scattering properties of a hollow-core fiber}

 Geometry-related effects enter the Casimir-Polder interaction in \cref{eq:cp-interaction-zero-temperature} via the Green tensor, which contains the information about the scattering properties of the macroscopic object.
-In this work, we specifically focus on the experimentally relevant geometries of hollow core fibers and nanowires (including carbon nanotubes), idealized as an infinitely extended cylindrical shell (cf. \cref{fig:geometry-configuration}).
+In this work, we specifically focus on the experimentally relevant geometries of hollow-core fibers and nanowires.
+If the structure's distance to the atom is much smaller than its length, it can be idealized as an infinitely extended cylindrical shell (cf. \cref{fig:geometry-configuration}).
 This is one of the few highly symmetric geometries for which a semi-analytic formula of the corresponding Green tensor can be obtained~\cite{Tai1994, Tomas1995, Li1995, Li2000, Li1994}.
 The underlying strategy to obtain such an expression involves solving the vector wave equation with a point-like dipole source, and expanding the solution in vector wave functions which are adapted to the specific geometry (see \cref{app:green-tensor}), e.g. plane waves for planar systems and cylindrical vector waves for cylindrical ones.
 With this choice, the boundary conditions the electromagnetic field is required to satisfy at the interface between two different media~\cite{Jackson75} can be readily implemented~\cite{Tai1994, Tomas1995}.
 This leads to the definition of the scattering coefficients for a single isolated interface and eventually for the entire multilayer system~\cite{Tai1994}.
 These coefficients, which enter into the expression for the Green tensor, encode how light of a given polarization is scattered at an interface -- they are equivalent to the well-known Fresnel reflection coefficients for a planar, semi-infinite medium, or the Mie coefficients in the case of cylinders and spheres~\cite{Mie08,Tzarouchis18,Bohren08}.